TomYates1996/Film-Recommender/README.md

     Move to or ensure kaggle.json is in ~/.kaggle/.
     Run the following in your terminal ->>python backend/download_data.py

-## Creating the Model and Running the App
+## Training the model

   1) cd backend

   2) Train the model:
         python backend/train_model.py

+## Running the app

-  3) Run the Flask API backend:
+  4) Run the Flask API backend:
         python backend/app.py

-  4) Run the React frontend:
+  5) press the little play button to run the backend api.

-        cd frontend
+  6) cd to the frontend folder
+  7) npm install
-        npm start
+  8) npm start

   Open your browser at http://localhost:3000 to access the app.